KDE/documentation-docs-kdenlive-org/user_interface/menu/help_menu.rst

 .. _kdenlive_handbook:

-:guilabel:`Kdenlive Handbook` or press :kbd:`F1` to open the online Kdenlive handbook which you just reading.
+:guilabel:`Kdenlive Handbook` or press :kbd:`F1` to open the online Kdenlive handbook which you are just reading.

 .. _whats_this:

-:guilabel:`Whats This?` or press :kbd:`Shift+F1`.
+:guilabel:`What's This?` or press :kbd:`Shift+F1`.
 This function is not implemented so far.

 .. _help-find_action: